Explorer map 145. Farnham, map reference SU844466 is in Surrey, and Blackwater, map reference SU853599, is in Hampshire.

 - Continue along this wide track, and ignore another path to the left in 100 metres.
 In 25 metres there is a conifer plantation on your right, with gorse and wild heathland on your left.
 In another 350 metres turn right going through a metal gate or over a deer grid onto a wide track heading downhill (North) through a birch and conifer wood.
-Continue on this path for 350 metres, looking out for the corner of a green metal fence with danger signs on your right. (!)
+Continue on this path for 350 metres; it levels out at the corner of a green metal fence with danger signs on your right. (!)
 Turn left opposite the fence on a narrow level path that runs to the right of an old water channel, which is now largely dry (going West at first).
 The intricate network of drainage channels was built to carry the water down to the reservoirs.

 - The path bends to the left then makes a wide sweep to the right.
 Various watercourses descend to join or cross the channel, crossed by small bridges.
 Keep to the level path, then in 320 metres turn sharp left (South West) on to a wide path which climbs steadily, then turns to the right.
 In 300 metres, at the top of the climb (Point 2 - see the alternative route via Ewshot below if you intend to have lunch at The Windmill), you turn right on to a wide level path, with the traffic on Beacon Hill Road close by on your left.
 In 50 metres ignore a path forking downhill to the right.
-In 450 metres the path divides and you take the right fork.
+In 450 metres the path divides and you take the right fork (probably signed 'telecoms').
 Go past a radio mast on your right in 130 metres.
 In 50 metres you can see the triangulation pillar for Beacon Hill (177 metres) among the trees to your right (GR 823503).

 - In 30 metres turn left on a wide path that goes to the left of a metal barrier by a No Parking Emergency Access sign.
 In 200 metres you reach the end of the meadow on your right, marked on the map as Bourley Road Camping Ground.
 You have the Gelvert Stream alongside on your left and you pass a bridge over the stream in 80 metres and a crossing path in another 100 metres.
 Continue on the straight shaded path heading due North.
 Turn left on a wide gravel track in 270 metres opposite a yellow danger sign.
 You go round a metal barrier by a warning sign about a high-speed test track in 200 metres.
 In 40 metres fork left on a very wide sandy track with a wire fence shortly on the right.
 To the left you should be able to glimpse Tweseldown racecourse (one of Britain's premier horse trials venues).
 Your path goes over a deer grid in 300 metres. (!)
 After another 50 metres, go through a kissing gate pn your left, to the right of a metal gate, heading North-West.